Social media marketing in 2019: trends, predictions, and advice from the experts

 “I think LinkedIn will finally launch their live video platform in 2019 - potentially in partnership with Vimeo.
 We'll have to wait and see!” - Ian Anderson Gray

 Alongside video content and live streaming, ‘story’ content - originally coined by Snapchat and Instagram, is predicted to continue rising in popularity.
 In 2018, Facebook even joined the story hype by introducing this function to its own platform.
 While it was a bit of a ghost town at first (sorry Facebook), very recently people have started to succumb to Facebook and it’s story offering.
-We have no doubt that stories will continue to be a great resource for social media marketing in 2019.
+We have no doubt that stories will continue to be a great resource for social media marketing and social media marketing tools in 2019.

 “The story format will grow - we see more and more people using stories.
 They are even (finally) being used in Facebook.” - Paul Ince

 But why is story content so compelling?
 Well, it’s all visual (bingo), and it’s temporary (double bingo).
 And the two combined create a sense of urgency and intrigue.
 Did you miss your mate’s Instagram Story from their holiday?
 Too bad, you’ll probably never see it now.

 Even now, as we come to the close of 2018, Instagram are continuing to add updates to Stories on a regular basis with the latest being the introduction of the ‘Close Friends’ feature as well as a collaboration with Disney.
 Those of us in the marketing industry are all on the edge of our seats wondering what’s to come in 2019.
 We definitely know one thing, lots more social media tools.

 Studies show that social media networks are more commonly used via mobile devices as opposed to desktops.
 As a result, social media marketers should be creating vertical video to fill the screens of mobile users.
 It's also key to have a social media calendar so you can stay orgnaised and plan your content ahead and save time.